Dealing with Expert Bias in Collective Decision-Making: Results and Discussion

-Figure \ref{fig:total_normal} shows how these biases affect the scaled cumulative reward for the considered algorithms when the set of experts is homogeneous in its expertise.
-We observe a decline in performance of both the state-of-the-art algorithms and meta-CMAB as the difference between the experts' expertise and the true bandit increases.
-Interestingly, as the difference goes beyond $0.5$ meta-CMAB appears to recapture its prior performance.
-To explain this, we observe that the average distance between two uncorrelated Perlin bandits is $0.5$ (cfr.
-Figure \ref{fig:Perlin_vectors}), hence it is at this point that the prior bandits are least correlated with the collective bandit.
-Beyond $0.5$, the prior bandits are negatively correlated with the collective bandit.
-This negative correlation can be identified by meta-CMAB whose performance increases as the absolute value of the correlation increases. meta-CMAB (in this case using LinUCB for reasons of clarity) learns a relation between advice and expected outcome.
-When prior bandits are weakly correlated with the collective bandits this relation is harder to establish.
-In contrast, when the prior bandits are strongly negatively correlated, the inverse relation between advice and actual outcome is identified and exploited by meta-CMAB.
-The left-hand plot in Figure \ref{fig:weights_pcc} supports the hypothesis that there is a correlation between an expert's expected performance and the expert's weight in the linear model learned through LinUCB.
+\autoref{fig:type_distr_comparison} shows how these configurations affect the average reward for the considered algorithms for either regression or classification bandits.
+In the homogeneous case, we observe a decline in performance of both the state-of-the-art and Meta-CMAB algorithms as the expertise declines.
+Interestingly, as the difference goes beyond $0.5$ one can observe that algorithms recover some of their performance in the regression case.
+To explain this, we remark that the performance of a random policy on regression bandits is approximately $0.5$, hence it is at this point that expertise is least correlated with the collective bandit.
+For $\epsilon$ beyond $0.5$, expertise becomes negatively correlated.
+This negative correlation is identified and exploited by the different algorithms with varying levels of success.
+In particular, the Meta-CMAB approach learns a linear relation between advice and expected outcome.
+When expertise is weakly correlated, this relation is harder to establish.
+In contrast, when expertise is strongly negatively correlated, the inverse relation between advice and actual outcome is identified and exploited by Meta-CMAB.
+The left-hand plot in \autoref{fig:weights_pcc} supports the hypothesis that there is a correlation between an expert's expected performance and the expert's weight in the linear model learned through Meta-CMAB.
 Concretely this implies that the advice of experts with a negative correlation is inverted, and that the experts with a higher absolute correlation have a higher importance.
-In contrast, EXP4.P always weighs experts positively, and as a result is unable to counteract widespread negative correlation.
-The right-hand plot in Figure \ref{fig:weights_pcc} illustrates this property, as negatively correlated experts are assigned a weight close to $0$.
-In other words, EXP4.P implicitly identifies negatively correlated bandits but ignores their advice.
+In practice, we find that this allows \emph{Meta-CMAB} to perform strongly in all but one case.
+In particular, only when all experts are completely random (\autoref{fig:type_distr_comparison}.C, $\epsilon=0.5$) does the Meta-CMAB fail to learn how to act on expert advice.
+This however is inevitable, as there is no correlation between advice and outcomes.
+The advantages of Meta-CMAB are particularly strong for the classification case.
+This is in part because a plurality is sufficient, but also results from the lower variance in the reward signal (induced by the more eccentric values $f$ takes in the classification bandit).